Warzone2100/warzone2100/doc/js-events.md

 An event that is run whenever a beacon message is removed.
 The ```from``` parameter is the player sending the beacon.
 For the moment, the ```to``` parameter is always the script player.

-## eventSelectionChanged(objects)

-An event that is triggered whenever the host player selects one or more game objects.
-The ```objects``` parameter contains an array of the currently selected game objects.
-Keep in mind that the player may drag and drop select many units at once, select one unit specifically, or even add more selections to a current selection one at a time.
-This event will trigger once for each user action, not once for each selected or deselected object.
-If all selected game objects are deselected, ```objects``` will be empty.

 ## eventGroupLoss(object, group id, new size)